Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

    ![BigCommerce installation](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/EnterWorkspaceURL.png "[BigCommerce installation]")

-7. Enter the workspace URL of the tenant, on which your *Omni-Channel* module is running, and click the [START SETUP] button.
+7. Enter the workspace URL of the instance, on which your *Omni-Channel* module is running and click the [START SETUP] button.

    If the installation was successful, the *BigCommerce connected* window is displayed.
-   In your tenant, a new *Omni-Channel* connection is created, which is connected to your *BigCommerce* shop.
+   In your instance, a new *Omni-Channel* connection is created, which is connected to your *BigCommerce* shop.

    ![Connected to BigCommerce](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/ConnectedToBigCommerce.png "[Connected to BigCommerce]")

-8. Change to your *Actindo Core1* tenant and select *Omni-Channel > Settings > Tab CONNECTIONS*.
+8. Change to your *Actindo Core1* instance and select *Omni-Channel > Settings > Tab CONNECTIONS*.
     - The new connection has been created, synchronized, and activated.
     - The credentials of the connection have been automatically created.
     - All related standard attributes, attribute sets, and attribute groups have been created.
 If required, you can adapt these objects to your needs later using the *DataHub* module.<!---Stimmt das?-->